PranavAngiya/Senior_Capstone_Design/README.md

 To run the program:

-1. cd to ./src/HEMMS/
-2. npx expo start
+1. Open terminal
+2. "cd ./src/HEMMS/" or "cd .\src\HEMMS\"
+3. "npx expo start" or "npm start"